 - Do not use the password that you choose for your University of Richmond accounts with other off-campus services such as Facebook, Twitter, LinkedIN, Google and Yahoo.
 This is to protect your Richmond accounts in case those services are breached or in case your service provider does not encrypt passwords during the authentication process.
 You must change your password immediately if you notice unusual activity on your system or account.
 If you suspect that someone is accessing computing resources using your identity, please contact the Help Desk at (804) 287-6400 or report it to the Information Services Security Administrator at firstname.lastname@example.org.

 Many of the password rules below have been in place at the University for 10+ years.
-However, changes to the password length and a few additional password complexity rules will go into effect October 30, 2013.
+However, changes to the password length and a few additional password complexity rules went into effect on October 30, 2013.
 Those rules are listed below.
 Remember, it is our goal for you to have a password that is memorable for you, but unpredictable and therefore less likely to be guessed or “hacked.”

 1) Minimum password length: 16 characters